liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/05-creating-themes-with-liferay-ide.markdown

 If you've
-[configured a Liferay Workspace in your @ide@ instance](/develop/tutorials/-/knowledge_base/7-0/creating-a-liferay-workspace-with-liferay-ide), your theme is available in the workspace's `wars` folder, by default.
+[configured a Liferay Workspace in your @ide@ instance](/develop/tutorials/-/knowledge_base/7-0/creating-a-liferay-workspace-with-liferay-ide), your theme is available in the workspace's `wars` folder by default.
 If you don't have a workspace configured in @ide@, it's available in the root of
 @ide@'s Project Explorer.